Defluencer/dit/linked-data/README.md

     }
 }
 ```
-- Msg Type: could also be other stuff like a message to ban some user by a mod.

-Chat ID
+- Chat ID
 ```
 {
     "name": "NAME_HERE",
     "peer": "PEER_ID_HERE,
 }
 ```
 ## Streams
 A video node contains links to segments of videos of all quality.
 As video is streamed, new video nodes are created and linked to previous ones.
 A special node contains the stream setup data; codecs, qualities, initialization segments, etc...

+### IPLD Schemas
+- Video Node
+    - Tracks: Map
+        - Keys: name of the track egg "audio" or "1080p60"
+        - Values: CID of the video segment.
+    - Setup: CID of Setup Node
-Video Node
+    - Previous: CID of the previous Video Node
 ```
 {
     "tracks": [